Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **get**(`id`: _string_): [_Block_](#interfacesblock)

-Fetches the requested block and returns it, if the block doesn't exist, this returns null
+Fetches the requested block and returns it.
+If the block doesn't exist, this returns null.

 ##### Parameters: